go-chassis/go-chassis/docs/user-guides/microservice.md

 > *(optional, map)* micro service metadata ，usually it is defined in project, and never changed

 **instance_properties**
-> *(optional, map)* instance metadata, during runtime, if can be different based on environment
+> *(optional, map)* instance metadata, during runtime, it can be different based on environment

 **paths**
 > *(optional, array)* micro service API paths, will be registered with servicecenter